We leave for Europe in nine days! Nine! Time to pack.

 Consider this mostly as you choose your bags and also when you pack them – see following posts for more on what I pack in my carry-on!

 4) Make Your Other Lists.
-In addition to essentials, I make three other lists when packing for a major trip: clothing, toiletries/accessories, and miscellaneous.
+In addition to essentials, I make three other lists when packing for a trip: clothing, toiletries/personal accessories, and miscellaneous.
 Blog posts on each are forthcoming.
 I just find it easier to break a mega packing list into several smaller ones – it makes it more manageable and less likely that I’ll forget something.

 It’s always good to start by eliminating the “extra” things that you don’t actually need for the duration of your trip, or things that you can buy where you’re going.
 For example, for dental care, I need a toothbrush and toothpaste.
-Do I really need mouthwash?
+Do I really need to pack mouthwash or floss?
 Could I purchase it when I land?

 Also consider what you wear and use on a daily basis.
-Sometimes this is easy (I never dry my hair, so I clearly don’t need a blow dryer), but sometimes I need to think about it.
-I own lipstick, but I never wear it.
-Will I really wear it on my trip?
+Sometimes this is easy (I never dry my hair, so I clearly don’t need a hairdryer), but sometimes I need to think about it.
+For every day makeup I usually do my brows and mascara but not much else.
+Will I wear the same amount of makeup on this trip, or more, or less?
+(Likely to wear more if it involves going out to a fancy dinner or a show; likely to wear less if I will be on a beach or generally needing to wear a lot of sunscreen).

 Those are my intro to packing tips.
 Next up is my clothing packing post, which is twice as exciting because I actually get to pack it all in the next week!